JasonEngbrecht/virtual_client/README.md

 - Various test scripts in root and `/scripts` directories

 ### 📋 Next Steps
-1. **Start Phase 1.3**: EvaluationRubric CRUD implementation
+1. **Continue Phase 1.3 Part 5**: Add cascade protection for rubrics
-2. Follow similar incremental approach as Phase 1.2
+2. Implement `is_rubric_in_use()` method to check session references
-3. Create rubric service with teacher filtering
+3. Add 409 Conflict response when trying to delete rubrics in use
-4. Add comprehensive validation for rubric criteria
+4. Create tests with mock session data
-5. Continue with remaining phases per roadmap
+5. Continue with Parts 6-7 to complete Phase 1.3

 ### 🚀 Quick Start for Next Session